biolink/biolink-model/docs/Association.md

      * Description: A high-level grouping for the relationship type.
 AKA minimal predicate.
 This is analogous to category for nodes.
      * Range: [PredicateType](types/PredicateType.md)
  * [primary knowledge source](primary_knowledge_source.md)  <sub>0..1</sub>
      * Description: The most upstream source of the knowledge expressed in an Association that an implementer can identify.
 Performing a rigorous analysis of upstream data providers is expected; every effort is made to catalog the most upstream source of data in this property.
-Only one data source should be declared primary in any association.  "aggregator knowledge source" can be used to caputre non-primary sources.
+Only one data source should be declared primary in any association.  "aggregator knowledge source" can be used to capture non-primary sources.
      * Range: [InformationResource](InformationResource.md)
  * [publications](publications.md)  <sub>0..\*</sub>
      * Description: One or more publications that report the statement expressed in an  Association, or provide information used as evidence supporting this statement.